 MLS Highest Priorities – First in Family

 A gift to the MLS Highest Priorities – First in Family will assist the school to support its students who are first in their family to access tertiary education.
-This could include the provision of one-off grants/bursaries, travel scholarships and hardship payments.
+This could include (but is not limited to) the provision of one-off support payments/bursaries and travel grants.

 MLS Highest Priorities – Indigenous

 A gift to the MLS Highest Priorities – Indigenous will assist the school with its various Indigenous programs, including student support.
-This could include supporting teaching and learning initiatives, research activity, the provision of one-off grants/bursaries, travel scholarships, hardship payments.
+This could include (but is not limited to) teaching and learning initiatives, research activity, scholarships, the provision of one-off support payments/bursaries and travel grants.

 MLS Highest Priorities – Regional and Remote

 A gift to the MLS Highest Priorities – Regional & Remote will assist the school to support its students from regional and remote areas of Australia.
-This could include the provision of one-off grants/bursaries, travel scholarships and hardship payments.
+This could include (but is not limited to) the provision of one-off support payments/bursaries and travel grants.